grigory93/agent-eval-demo/README.md

 ## Next Steps

-Below we discuss improvements, developments, and options for further development of both the agent and the evaluation process.
+Below we discuss how further develop and improve both the agent and the evaluation.

-### System
+### Agent

-Of course, the system tested so far can still be improved in various ways:
+Of course, the agentic system can be improved in many ways:
  * support for multi-table joins and selects
+ * add vertical (domain) specialization when selecting schemas
  * augmenting text-to-SQL RAG with vector store, Graph RAG, internet search, file search, custom tools and other hybrid approaches
  * including guardrails and custom validations in the pipeline
  * improving backend engine